cole-k/flux-sorting/README.md

 This repo is a demo of [flux](https://github.com/flux-rs/flux) on some sorting algorithms.

 I used [flux-snapshot](https://github.com/cole-k/flux-snapshot) while implementing them in order to profile interesting errors.
+Refer to [flux-snapshot](./flux-snapshot) and the commit history for snapshots.
+I tagged interesting commits with a short message as to why they were interesting.

 As I recall, only insertion sort is proved for both preserving length and order.
 I ran into issues proving that merge sort preserves length.
 But I make no guarantees